Monotonicity of the Laplace Transform for Tomography in Dissipative Systems

 \section{Mathematical Model for Magnetic Induction Tomography}

-In this article, we address the issue of determining the configuration of one or multiple anomalies situated within the confines of a conductive region $\Omega_C$.
-This is achieved through the utilization of electromagnetic fields under the magneto-quasi-stationary (MQS) conditions, wherein the displacement current is considered negligible \cite{bossavit1981numerical, bossavit1998computational,haus1989electromagnetic,touzani2014mathematical}.
-The anomalous region, denoted as $V \Subset \Omega_C$, may exhibits diverse topologies and shapes, potentially comprising multiple components, and possesses a resistivity distinct from that of the surrounding conducting domain $\Omega_C$.
-The objective to recover the shape of the anomaly or anomalies, belongs to the area of research, famously known as the inverse obstacle problem.
+In this article, we address the issue of determining the configuration of one or multiple anomalies located within the confines of a conductive region $\Omega_C$.
+This is achieved through the utilization of electromagnetic fields under magneto-quasi-stationary (MQS) conditions, where the displacement current is considered negligible \cite{bossavit1981numerical, bossavit1998computational,haus1989electromagnetic,touzani2014mathematical}.
+The anomalous region, denoted as $V \Subset \Omega_C$, may exhibit various topologies and shapes, potentially comprising multiple components, and possesses a resistivity distinct from that of the surrounding conducting domain $\Omega_C$.
+The objective of recovering the shape of the anomaly or anomalies belongs to the area of research, famously known as the inverse obstacle problem.
 An exemplary scenario is found in Magnetic Induction Tomography (MIT), where the focus lies on detecting "small" defects within an otherwise homogeneous material.

 The MIT probing system is highly conceptual yet universally applicable, encompassing all conceivable scenarios within this broad framework.
-To elaborate, the domain under consideration, denoted as $\Omega_C$, is imaged by means of a set of diverse source current densities $\J_S$ circulating within the source domain $\Omega_S$, as shown in \Cref{fig_02_specimen}.
+In detail, the domain under consideration, denoted as $\Omega_C$, is imaged using a set of various source current densities $\J_S$ circulating within the source domain $\Omega_S$, as shown in \Cref{fig_02_specimen}.
 The observed parameter is the (projected) reaction electric field $\E_R$ generated by the current density $\J$ induced within the conductive domain $\Omega_C$.